beckym223/manual_work/E6_long_edited.md

 oping countries.
 In this model, export earnings were exogenously given and growing more slowly than the demand for foreign exchange.
-'9 For a description, see Jagdish N. Bhagwati (1978).
-20 See William R. Cline and Sydney Weintraub ( 1981 ) for analyses of some of these episodes.
-21 See Carlos Diaz-Alejandro ( 1976) for an analysis of the "stop-go" cycle in Colombia.
-22 For a modem presentation of the "big push" need for balanced growth, see Kevin M. Murphy et al. ( 1989).
-The notion of balanced growth and "big push" in the 1940's and 1950's was associated with such analysts as Paul Rosenstein-Rodan (1943) and Nurkse (1958), among others.
-23 See Chenery and Paul Clark (1959) for an exposi- tion.
-Economists in India probably carried planning mod- els the furthest into practice.
-The Indian Second Five-Year Plan was explicitly based on the P. C. Mahalanobis ( 1955) model, and contained estimates of output levels for the subsequent five years which were used as a basis for grant- ing investment licenses.
-No licenses were issued once the increased capacity already had been allocated.
-See Bhagwati and Padma Desai (1970) for an account.
-24There was a huge literature on this subject.
-See Bhagwati ( 1971 ) for a synthesis of many of the papers.
-25 See Christopher Bliss (1989 p.
-1194) for a modem  statement of the proposition that if demand and supply are sufficiently inelastic, prices do not matter.

 ### ---Economics-1997-0-09.txt---